Let me begin with some examples of good Engrish (click on pics to zoom in):

 You have probably encountered, as we all have, various difficulties is communicating with those who supposedly "speak your own language".

-from another country has misunderstood your meaning in a given situation; I am talking here about the sutile differences, the blury and ambiguous line we commonly and dangerously walk on daily: the misunderstandings between father and son, or between teacher and student; even between friends or lovers.
+Put aside for a moment those situations where an English speaker from another country has misunderstood your meaning in a given situation; I am talking here about the sutile differences, the blury and ambiguous line we commonly and dangerously walk on daily: the misunderstandings between father and son, or between teacher and student; even between friends or lovers.
 How sometimes we say something thiking our message is perfectly clear when in fact, it isn´t, or even worse, it comes across as the exact opposite of what we imply.

 If Language were so systematic and clear there would be no spouses´quarrels, no generational gap, no "oh, no pun intended".
 Could any translator pick up the ambiguous and polifacetic meaning of a word when we (the masters of language) cannot?
 I doubt it.